- PGCE Secondary Mathematics with Physical Education

 Thank you for changing lives

 We're giving trainee teachers who start at Bath Spa University this September a £500 Thank You Scholarship for choosing to become a teacher.

-Excellent teachers make a difference to the lives and futures of the people they teach.
-Developed in partnership with schools, this Ofsted Outstanding rated programme will support you to become an innovative and inspiring teacher.
+Outstanding teachers make a difference to the lives and futures of the people they teach.
+Embedded within our partnership with schools, this Ofsted Outstanding-rated programme will support you to become an innovative and inspiring Secondary teacher.

 What you'll learn